underhillanna/PhotosynQ-Documentation/tutorials/_data_analysis.md

 A t-test compares the values of a single parameter (e.g. ΦII) between two series.
 If the sample size is the same for both series, a one tailed t-test can be selected.
 If the numbers are different a two tailed t-test.
 In case a one tailed t-test is picked and the sample size differs between the two series a two tailed test is performed automatically.

 #### ANOVA
 Analysis of variance (ANOVA) compares a single parameter (e.g. ΦII) between more than two series.
 A One-Way ANOVA should be used when the series are created using one filter (e.g. Leaf #).
-This rule may not apply if the project is looking for several plant species and a second filter is used to select only one species.
+This rule may not apply if the Project is looking for several plant species and a second filter is used to select only one species.

 #### Chi Square Test
-A chi-square test for independence compares two parameters in a project to see if they are related.
+A chi-square test for independence compares two parameters in a Project to see if they are related.
 In a more general sense, it tests to see whether distributions of categorical variables differ from each another.

 ***